Skip to content

 Yes, open is in our name.
 All of our source code is published online on our GitHub and you can find our board schematics on the product pages.
 As for re-programming your OpenMV Cam's firmware, you can do this via OpenMV IDE.

-Additionally, all of our code is MIT licensed.
-So, do whatever you feel like with it.
 We'd love for a community to build up around the OpenMV code base to help make it better than it currently is.

 Why isn't the resolution Ultra Uber HD++?